Jester

 "

-" Because this uses the private 'Jumper' function in snippetsEmu, you'll need
+" Because this uses the private class="_tkStr_1klyn_166">'Jumper' function in snippetsEmu, you'll need

 " two occurrences in my copy.